 The test used in these two cases – find a radical change in the intentions of contracting parties – has found favour over the implied term test, which has been criticised to the extent of being called a “grave threat to the sanctity of contract.”

 A common objection to this test was that it was ‘artificial’; in many cases, such as Davis Contractors v Fareham UDC, it would not be true to say that both parties would intend for an implied term to cover particular situations.
 Thus an implication of a term to discharge a contract may run contrary to the intentions of the contracting parties.
 As a result, a test of contractual purpose is preferred, as laid out in Davis Contractor’s v Fareham UDC, in the judgement of Lord Reid:

 A contract may become frustrated where a person or group under contract become unavailable (either through death, illness or unavailability).

-Perpetuity is in general terms forever and it can (although not often) impart on the timeshare consumers a liability to the contract unless it is frustrated.
-In the event of death perpetuity has come to an end.
-In short the party who has died is unable to fulfil and benefit from the membership of the club.
+Perpetuity is in general terms is forever and it can (although not often) impart onto a consumer a liability to the contract unless it is frustrated.
+In the event of death, perpetuity has come to an end.
+In short, the party who has died is unable to fulfil and benefit from the membership of the club.